How Indian school teachers are trying to battle Bollywood’s Hindutva history deluge

 She remembered her students being captivated by 14th century Delhi Sultanate ruler Alauddin Khilji’s character for “days and days” after Padmaavat released in 2018.
 “A lot of it was propaganda but kids don’t realise that,” she said.
 “It becomes so real for them that these kids don’t even want to question it.
 You have to tell them that what you see on screen is not real.
 This has become very challenging for us as educators.”

 Most teachers agreed that good cinema could be a powerful way to spark a child’s curiosity and nudge them to find out more.
-Recognising the power of celluloid, Oindrila Gooptu, who is at Kolkata’s La Martiniere for Boys school, while her students teaching about the revolt of 1857 has for years recommended that they watch Satyajit Ray’s Shatranj Ke Khilari and Shyam Benegal’s Junoon.
+Recognising the power of celluloid, Oindrila Gooptu, who is at Kolkata’s La Martiniere for Boys school, while teaching her students about the revolt of 1857, has for years recommended that they watch Satyajit Ray’s Shatranj Ke Khilari and Shyam Benegal’s Junoon.

 However, today, even more than movies, social media might play an outsized influence when it comes to a child’s perception of history.
 One teacher, who retired from a South Delhi school last year, expressed concern about the online flood of short videos making false claims, such as those claiming that Akbar was defeated by Maharana Pratap in the battle of Haldighati.